omenking/swap-n-pop/README.md

 ## Project Tenets

-There's multiple TA/PdP/PPL clones in development but they did not adhere to the teants below.
+There are multiple TA/PdP/PPL clones in development but they do not adhere to the tenets below:

 ### 1. Open-Source